Perspective | Tiger Woods’s genius has never been a free gift. Now his only task is to heal.

 He’s had 10 surgeries in all now — and he’s just 45.
 He’s 45, and as he told Jim Nantz in that hurt-sounding interview Sunday, he’s adopted a longer putter so “I don’t have to bend over as far.”
 Four times surgeons have cut on his left knee, five times they’ve gone into his back to dig out pieces of him, and Tuesday, according to his agent, a surgeon worked to repair injuries to his legs from the single-car wreck in the Los Angeles scrub.
 “Sick to my stomach,” is how golfer Justin Thomas said he felt when he heard, and the sentiment was surely universal.

 The worst part was that even before the wreck Woods sounded so tired of the pain.
 “I don’t know what the plan is,” he told Nantz, seeming dispirited over yet another microdiscectomy surgery on his back.
-Asked if he could make it to the Masters, he replied: “God I hope so, but I’ve got to get there first.
+Asked if he could make it to the Masters, he replied: “God, I hope so, but I’ve got to get there first.
 I got to get there first.
-A lot of it is based on my surgeons and my doctors and my therapists and making sure I do it correctly because this is the only back I got.”
+A lot of it is based on my surgeons and my doctors and my therapists and making sure I do it correctly, because this is the only back I got.”

 Ever had a bad back or a hurt knee?
 The pain can go from your heels to the crown of your head and into the roots of your teeth.
-And make it impossible to pick up your own kid much less a golf bag.
-Then there are the wearying psychic injuries he’s dealt with, the combination of entitlement and a robbed childhood, a case of chronic insomnia, the exciting microwave effect of attention and yet the searing boil of it, the car wreck and dissolution of his marriage in 2009, and the inability to do any work on himself, to have a problem, without becoming global discussion.
+And make it impossible to pick up your own kid, much less a golf bag.
+Then there are the wearying psychic injuries he’s dealt with: the combination of entitlement and a robbed childhood; a case of chronic insomnia; the exciting microwave effect of attention and yet the searing boil of it; the car wreck and dissolution of his marriage in 2009; and the inability to do any work on himself, to have a problem, without becoming global discussion.

-Woods spent a lot of years as a great champion and not an especially pleasant or self-aware guy, one whose enablers were still calling him a “kid” at 34.
-But it was a pleasure to see him so fully healed, matured, and exultant when he won the Masters in 2019 and grasped so close the two children who clearly adore him and give him meaning.
+Woods spent a lot of years as a great champion and not an especially pleasant or self-aware guy, one whose enablers were still calling him “kid” at 34.
+But it was a pleasure to see him so fully healed, matured and exultant when he won the Masters in 2019 and grasped so close the two children who clearly adore him and give him meaning.
 It was a scene you hoped could be repeated.
 At this point, though, you just want him to be able to stand up straight again and enjoy his life and family with a sound body and spirit.

 And maybe this time no one needs to ask him for another comeback, another big feat.
 His identity from his formative years onward has been wrapped up in outward success, outward trophy display.
 Genius isn’t a free gift — it’s a double-edged one that can sucker a man into an unhelpful projection of invincibility.
 If it’s rewarding, it is also exhausting to carry on such pretense in front of millions, to be unable to show how you may be buckling and warping under the pressure of living up to it.